melmzv/arg_ss24_project/README.md

 ### How do I create the output?

 Assuming that you have WRDS access, Vs Code and make installed, this should be relatively straightforward.

+> [!IMPORTANT]
+> In order to access the Worldscope Database through WRDS, complete this [form](https://wrds-www.wharton.upenn.edu/register/), if not yet registered for WRDS.
+> Ensure that you create an account with your institutional (university) login.
+If you are from Humboldt-Universität zu Berlin, contact the University Library to get your account request approved.
+> After setting up Two-factor authentication (2FA) and accepting the terms of use, you will be set to go with WRDS Databases.

 1. Click on the `Use this template` button on the top right of the repository and choose `Create a new repository`.
 Give the repository a name, a description and choose whether it should be public or private.
 Click on `Create repository`.
 2. You can now clone the repository to your local machine.
 Open the repository in Vs Code and open a new terminal.